It’s tough to know what your customers are thinking and feeling.

 10. Create an online community

 Instead of just gathering comments from social media, why not create a network of your own?
 Add a forum feature to your website or create a Facebook group to generate excellent feedback for your business.
+Based on your needs, you can check for some of the best online platforms to create your online community and share the link on your social media profiles.

 You’ll have to keep in mind that such communities require continuous monitoring and, ideally, a full-time moderator.
 The moderator’s responsibilities include: